jackorcherton/jackorcherton.github.io/content/contact.md

 form: true
 ---

 Have a question that you wish to ask?
-Well either fill out the form below, or contact me via any method on the [homepage](/)!

 <form action="https://send.pageclip.co/kljeYJs5nhVLoa4gTl19iW2a7krYk0tL/contact-form" class="pageclip-form pageclip-form--success" method="post">
   <label for="name">Name:</label><br>